What is Animal Classification?

 - Annelida – More complex than Platyhelminthes, these are segmented and symmetrical worms containing a nervous system, respiratory system, and sense organs.
 Examples include the common earthworm and leeches.

 - Mollusca – The second largest phylum by species count, and the largest marine phylum.
 Invertebrates with soft unsegmented bodies.
 It is estimated almost a quarter of marine life falls in this category.
 Examples include clams, mussels, and snails

 - Arthropoda – Invertebrate animals with an exoskeleton and segmented bodies.
 Contains insects, crustaceans, and arachnids.
 This is the largest phylum by species count.
 Examples include scorpions, butterflies, and shrimp

 - Chordata – Vertebrates.
-Animals that develop a notochord, a cartilaginous skeletal rod that supports the body in embryo and can often become a spine.
-Most animals we are familiar with, including dogs, horses, birds, and humans fall in to this category.
+Animals that develop a notochord, a cartilaginous skeletal rod that supports the body in the embryo and can often become a spine.
+Most animals we are familiar with, including dogs, horses, birds, and humans fall into this category.